SUPLA/supla-device/extras/examples/linux/README.md

 keys are expected to be named of parameter in the root structure.

-In order to access humidity or pressure values, you have to specify JSON pointer, becuase they are not in the root:
+In order to access humidity or pressure values, you have to specify JSON pointer, because they are not in the root:

     pressure: "/measurements/1/value"
     humidity: "/measurements/0/value"